cglwn/chars2gif/README.md

 Make a GIF from a text sequence.

-I made this for a GIF similar to Claude Code's animation.
+Made to create a GIF similar to Claude Code's animation.

 ![](./claude-code-centred.gif)